RichDev76/statement-service-platform/docs/Architecture_Overview.md

     - Computes its own SHA‑256 digest and verifies it matches `X-Message-Digest`
     - Hashes the **account number** (for privacy) using SHA‑256
     - Encrypts the PDF using **AES‑GCM** via `EncryptionService`
-    - Stores encrypted bytes on disk or object store and saves metadata in Postgres
+    - Stores encrypted bytes on disk and saves metadata in Postgres
 4. `AuditService` records an `UPLOAD_SUCCESS` event with:
     - `statementId`, hashed `accountNumber`, `performedBy`, client IP, user agent, and extra details
 5. Response includes statement details (e.g. `statementId`, upload time, file metadata).